Configure and Run Your First Build

 Create your first project

-In TeamCity, there is the default Root project containing all other projects in TeamCity.
-To create a project, click the Administration link in the upper right corner and then click Create project.
-The Create Project page is displayed.
+Every TeamCity installation has the default Root project that will contain all the other projects you create.
+To add your first project, click Administration in the upper right corner of the TeamCity UI and then click Create project.

-There are several options to create a project:
+There are several options to create a project in TeamCity:

 - Bitbucket Cloud